Managing Clinical Research Administrative Data Policy

 The DMS is intended to allow the University to:

-• efficiently and accurately track funding sources and expenses,
+• Efficiently and accurately track funding sources and expenses,

-• support Clinical Research operations and collaboration,
+• Support Clinical Research operations and collaboration,

-• ensure legal and regulatory compliance, and
+• Promote legal and regulatory compliance, and

-• improve awareness of the University’s Clinical Research portfolio and impact through reporting and data analysis.
+• Improve awareness of the University’s Clinical Research portfolio and impact through reporting and data analysis.

 Record Keeping

-University Units must:
+University Units and Covered Individuals must:

-• enter information into the DMS that is accurate to the best of their knowledge, and
+• Enter information into the DMS that is accurate to the best of their knowledge, and

-• complete all required data fields for their research as described in the accompanying University Standard on Managing Clinical Research Administrative Data.
+• Complete all required data fields for their research as described in the accompanying University Standard on Managing Clinical Research Administrative Data.

 Exceptions